nswdpc/silverstripe-mailgun-sync/README.md

 You may have the [User Forms](https://github.com/silverstripe/silverstripe-userforms) module installed but not want to track submissions.
 Set this option to false if so.
 ### always_set_sender
 When true, sets the Sender header to match the From header unless the Sender header is already set.
 This can remove "on behalf of" and "sent by" messages showing in email clients.
+### send_via_job
+The message will be sent via a Queued Job depending on this setting and the message in question
++ 'yes' = All messages
++ 'no' = Do not send via the job
++ 'when-attachments' = Only when attachments are present

+With a value of 'when-attachments' set, message delivery attempts without attachments will not use the queued job.

 ## Sending
 Sending of messages occurs via ```NSWDPC\SilverstripeMailgunSync\Connector\Message``` class using API configuration from YAML.